 Religious and Ethical Values in American Society

 This course examines the role of religion in American public life historically and in recent times.
-It provides a perspective on the meaning of the separation of church and state as understood by the Founding Fathers, as interpreted by Supreme Court over time and in current political debates.
-The course also analyzes a variety of ethical and religious perspectives that underlie contemporary cultural conflicts over the proper direction of some of our most important social institutions-the family, schools and the legal system.
-Finally, the course explores the moral and religious arguments surrounding four critical issues-abortion, euthanasia, capital punishment and affirmative action-and what public policies should result from these positions.
+It provides a perspective on the meaning of the separation of church and state as understood by the Founding Fathers, as interpreted by Supreme Court over time, and in current political debates.
+The course also analyzes a variety of ethical and religious perspectives that underlie contemporary cultural conflicts over the proper direction of some of our most important social institutions-the family, schools, and the legal system.
+Finally the course explores the moral and religious arguments surrounding four critical issues-abortion, euthanasia, capital punishment, and affirmative action-and what public policies should result from these positions.
 Prerequisites: Concurrent or prior enrollment in Liberal Studies 209 or department consent.

 Popular Culture in Mass Media